OpenNTF/org.openntf.xsp.jakartaee/README.md

 ### CDI

-The [Jakarta Contexts and Dependency Injection 3.0](https://jakarta.ee/specifications/cdi/) specification provides for managed beans and dependency injection.
+The [Jakarta Contexts and Dependency Injection](https://jakarta.ee/specifications/cdi/) specification provides for managed beans and dependency injection.

 Currently, this support is focused around adding annotated CDI managed bean classes in an NSF and having them picked up by the variable resolver.
 For example: